Hipstpaka/Scaled-colormaps-in-matplotlib/README.md

 ![scaling_func](https://user-images.githubusercontent.com/37422619/121532000-3bad7900-c9ff-11eb-95e2-99c712ef6839.png)

 Where we can see that the boundary values are unchanged while all other values are shifted closer to 0.5, which corresponds to white for the bwr colormap.
-The curve for an exponent of one corresponds to a scaling where the colormap is unchanged.
+The curve for an exponent equal to one keeps the colormap unchanged.

 Using this rescaled colormap with an exponent of 2 for our data results in: